 “Our prayers are really with the alleged victim in this case and their family,” Coffman said.

-NBC Connecticut went by her home on Monday, but no one answered.
+When NBC Connecticut went by her home in October 2013, no one answered.

 She was charged with risk of injury to a minor and posted a $5,000 bond.